-Georgetown Law Pro Bono Project
+Georgetown Law Pro Bono Program

-The Georgetown Law Pro Bono Project is designed to provide Georgetown Law students, including 1Ls, with opportunities to engage in hands-on, law-related volunteer work.
-The Project matches students with pro bono placements at area nonprofits and legal services providers to assist with a wide variety of tasks, including: performing intakes, investigating cases, drafting court pleadings, and performing legal and policy research.
-Projects range in time commitment from around 5 hours per week to 5 hours over the course of the semester and are designed to accommodate busy student schedules while being mindful of providers’ capacity.
+The Georgetown Law Pro Bono Program is designed to provide Georgetown Law students, including 1Ls, with opportunities to engage in hands-on, law-related volunteer work.
+The program connects students with pro bono placements at area nonprofits and legal services providers to assist with a wide variety of tasks, including: performing intakes, investigating cases, drafting court pleadings, and performing legal and policy research.
+Projects range in time commitment from a one-time Saturday clinic to a semester-long weekly shift.
+They are designed to accommodate busy student schedules while being mindful of providers’ capacity.
+Participating in the Georgetown Law Pro Bono Program is a great way to give back to the DC community, gain practical experience, build professional connections, and accumulate hours toward the Pro Bono Pledge.

 Find Your Own